 Our guides speak many languages as well as Berber and Arabic, including French, English, and Spanish, and often some German, Japanese and Italian as well.

-Guides in Morocco carry badges from the Ministry of Tourism that allows them to do this job after completing training course.
-There are mountains guides for trekking and city guides or national guides who can accompany you on trips and visits of historical monuments.
-Drivers hold a professional driver card beside the driving license, they are not allowed to act as guides, our drivers are selected for their knowledge of foreign languages, Morocco and off course driving skills, so all of them speak at least English and French besides Arabic and Berber.
+Guides in Morocco carry badges from the Ministry of Tourism that allow them to do this job after completing the training course.
+There are mountain guides for trekking and city guides or national guides who can accompany you on trips and visits to historical monuments.
+Drivers hold a professional driver’s card besides the driving license, they are not allowed to act as guides, our drivers are selected for their knowledge of foreign languages, Morocco and off course driving skills, so all of them speak at least English and French besides Arabic and Berber.
 When you book a tour with Infinite Morocco, an English-speaking driver accompanies you while we hire local guides for the medinas guided tours in Marrakech & Fes.

-We at Infinite Morocco organize private and custom trips for travelers.
-Each tour is a unique experience that we plan alongside you to meet your requirements travel dates and style.
+We, at Infinite Morocco, organize private and custom trips for travelers.
+Each tour is a unique experience that we plan alongside you to meet your travel dates and style.
 Our trips are quite flexible and are built around your requirements.
-All our custom trips reflect a great balance of your time to include downtime, independent exploration and engaging guided walks/visits where necessary.
+All our custom trips reflect a great balance of your time to include downtime, independent exploration, and engaging guided walks/visits where necessary.
 So, you’ll get time to unwind or do things on your own and then have your driver when and wherever needed.

 It’s not easy to get Moroccan Dirham outside the country as it is a closed currency.
 Those who succeeded have paid heavy commissions for banks.
-There are ATM’s everywhenre in the country, exchange points, banks and many businesses/shops/restaurants nowadays accept cards mostly with 5% transaction fee.
+There are ATMs everywhere in the country, exchange points, banks, and many businesses/shops/restaurants nowadays accept cards mostly with a 5% transaction fee.